 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 1.1: Pae ora healthy futures Te Tiriti: Māori flourish and thrive in an environment that enables good health and wellbeing.
 As service providers: We work collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori framed by Te Tiriti o Waitangi.
-FA The regional operations manager stated that Ryman supports increasing Māori capacity within the workforce and will be employing more Māori staff members when they do apply through equal opportunities at Evelyn Page.
+FA The village manager stated that Ryman supports increasing Māori capacity within the workforce and will be employing more Māori staff members when they do apply through equal opportunities at Frances Hodgkins.
 The 'how to recruit a Rymanian' policy reflects equal opportunities for all that apply.
-Ryman evidences a commitment to ensure equal employment opportunities for Māori in their business plan.
-At the time of the audit there were Māori staff.
+The Ryman business plan evidences a commitment to ensure equal employment opportunities for Māori.
+At the time of the audit there were no Māori staff employed at Frances Hodgkins; however there are Māori staff employed throughout the wider organisation in a variety of roles.
 Subsection 1.2: Ola manuia of Pacific peoples in Aotearoa The people: Pacific peoples in Aotearoa are entitled to live and enjoy good health and wellbeing.
 Te Tiriti: Pacific peoples acknowledge the mana whenua of Aotearoa as tuakana and commit to supporting them to achieve tino rangatiratanga.
-Not Applicable The organisation is working towards the development of a Pacific health plan and is in the process of forming partnerships with Pacific groups to have input into the Pacific Health plan.
-Staff interviewed (four caregivers, five registered nurses [RN], one activities and lifestyle coordinator, senior lead chef, laundry, cleaner and lead maintenance) confirmed the service respected resident's cultural beliefs and values, knowledge, arts, morals, and identity.
+FA Ryman liaised with Pacific advisors to provide guidance and consultation on the Pacific health plan which has been developed and implemented.
+At the time of the audit, there were staff who identified as Pasifika.
+The service can also access the Ministry of Health Pacific Health and Disability Action Plan for any cultural advice or support.